The Amazing Race 22: Critical response

 The Amazing Race 22 receive mixed-to-negative reviews.
 Daniel Fienberg of HitFix wrote that "this wasn't an awful 'Amazing Race' season, but it was a season without a grand, building narrative."
 Scott Von Doviak of The A.V.
 Club wrote that "it really isn't [amazing] and hasn't been for a long time.
 It's just coasting along on inertia at this point, and apparently Bertram van Munster and company don't feel the need to shake it up much at all."
 Michael Hewitt of the Orange County Register was positive during the early part of the season but negative towards the end saying that the disappointing finish was "spoiling what had been a competitive revival for the show."
+Daron Aldridge of Box Office Prophets called it a "meh" season.
 In 2016, this season was ranked 20th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.

 Controversy

-The Leg 5 episode in Hanoi sparked ire among some conservative media analysts and viewers for the tasks involving a performance of a communist propaganda song and the brief visit to a B-52 bomber that was shot down by North Vietnamese forces during the Vietnam War and turned into a memorial for communist Vietnam's victory.
-Complaints came in from sources such as the national commanders of the American Legion and VFW, and liberal Democrat strategist and Fox News pundit Bob Beckel also spoke of his disgust at the program's choices.
+The episode in Hanoi sparked ire among some conservative media analysts and viewers for the tasks involving a performance of a communist propaganda song and the brief visit to a B-52 bomber that was shot down by North Vietnamese forces during the Vietnam War and turned into a memorial for communist Vietnam's victory.
+Complaints came in from sources such as the national commanders of the American Legion and VFW, and Democratic strategist and Fox News pundit Bob Beckel also spoke of his disgust at the program's choices.
 Yahoo! later reported on comments from viewers found on Twitter whose complaints ranged from threatening to no longer watch the series or statements that the episode was "strange" or "disrespectful to Americans killed [in Vietnam]".

-Prior to the start of the episode for Leg 6, CBS aired an apology, noting that portions of the previous episode were insensitive to U.S. Armed Forces veterans.
+Prior to the start of the episode for leg 6, CBS aired an apology, noting that portions of the previous episode were insensitive to U.S. Armed Forces veterans.
 The message, read by host Phil Keoghan, stated: